tdda/tdda/doc/source/gentest.md

 This time there is one more test than
-[Example 1](#example1), because the script wrote a file (`FILE1`), for which there's now a reference test.
+[Example 1](#example1), because the script wrote a file (`FILE1`), for which there’s now a reference test.
 Additionally, some of the tests are more complex, to account for run-to-run variation and dependencies.